androidzin/default-workspace-generator/README.md

-android-launchables-itens
+Launchables Itens
 =========================

-Show Acitivities and Widgets launchables on your phone
+Show Acitivities and Widgets launchables on your phone.